 - Height from floor to windows

-- Lightswitch locations and space for any additional services like plumbing or installations like a dishwasher.
+- Light switch locations and space for additional services and installations like plumbing or a dishwasher.

-How your kitchen is set out will make a huge difference around the whole cooking experience.
+How your kitchen is set out will greatly impact the whole cooking experience.
 Make sure when designing that you think about how the space is used practically.

 How to use colour and texture

 Think about how your kitchen will look from a big-picture perspective.

 You can now buy kitchens that are made-to-order in line with exactly what you’re looking for.